Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Results and discussion

-Another general effect of the dipolar interactions on the chains is to locally stretch the backbone as $\lambda$ is increased, apparently in a rather independent way with respect to the global structure.
-This magnetically driven local bond stretching has a similar effect than the chain stiffness associated to bond bending potentials \cite{sanchez11a}.
-Nevertheless, it is important to keep in mind that the non-local structural effects of the dipolar interactions and the bond stiffness are completely different.
+Another general effect of the dipolar interactions on the chains is to make the backbone locally more straight as $\lambda$ is increased, apparently in a rather independent way with respect to the global structure.
+This magnetically driven decrease of the backbone local curvature is similar to the effect led by the chain stiffness associated to bond bending potentials \cite{sanchez11a}.
+Nevertheless, it is important to keep in mind that the dipolar interactions are not strictly local as is the case of the bond stiffness.
 In other chain-like systems governed by long-ranged interactions---like, for example, in polyelectrolyte systems---the effects of the intensity of such interactions on the local structure of the chain are usually studied by means of the persistence length \cite{micka96a, micka97a}.
-In our case, however, the existence of a closure transition led by the intra-chain long-ranged dipolar interactions introduces a non-local dependence of this parameter (for a discussion on the locality of the persistence length see for instance ref. \cite{bacova12a} and references therein).
+In our case, however, the existence of a closure transition led by the dipolar interactions introduces a non-local dependence of this parameter (for a discussion on the locality of the persistence length see for instance ref. \cite{bacova12a} and references therein).
 Therefore, we choose to analyze a simple but representative local parameter: the cosine bond angle distribution.
 This is defined as the probability distribution of the vector product of adjacent unitary bond vectors for every position $i$ along the chain:

 where $\hat{b}_{i, j}$ is the unitary vector pointing in the direction from the center of bead $i$ to the center of bead $j$.
 Figure \ref{fig:bondangles} shows the distributions for the cases $N=\lbrace 10, 100 \rbrace $ corresponding to some selected values of the dipolar coupling parameter.
 The results show a continuous change with $\lambda$ from an almost flat distribution, with a wide domain of values for $C_i$, to a distribution that progressively approaches a delta function at the point corresponding to an ideal ring: